Encouraging driver safety around cattle

 - positioned so that there is not more than five kilometres and not less than 200 metres between the sign and a place where a vehicle being driven towards the stock would first encounter them.

-Jo McGoldrick, Manager Biosecurity and Emergency Services said, “By paying attention to the signs, drivers will be aware that the cattle are present on the road and will slow down, not only ensuring the safety of the cattle, but more importantly, their own safety.”
+Gabrielle said, "By paying attention to the signs, drivers will be aware that the cattle are present on the road and will slow down, not only ensuring the safety of the cattle, but more importantly, their own safety."

 Signs are available for purchase from North Coast Local Land Services and different sizes are available.
 Farmers should contact North Coast Local Land Services before they plan to move stock or for information on the requirements for using stock warning signs.

-Cattle on the road can pose a risk for road users if signs aren’t obeyed.
+Photo captions: Cattle on the road can pose a risk for road users if signs aren't obeyed.